paulscherrerinstitute/bsread_cpp/Readme.md

 # Development

 ## Templates
-__bsread__ comes with a set of predefined templates (i.e. to be able to easily intall it on IOCs).
+__bsread__ comes with a set of predefined templates (i.e. to be able to easily install it on IOCs).
 To install/deploy these templates, set your `INSTBASE` variable to desired location (e.g. _/fin/devl_) and run

 ```
 ./install_templates.sh
 ```

+## Running test IOC
+When using predefined templates from `ioc/` folder for testing purposes, you should never run the install script (`./install_templates.sh`).
+One can run an IOC from `ioc/` folder in a standard PSI way.
+Detailed instructions are available in `ioc/readme.md`.

 ## Driver